kitos9112/k8s-home/README.md

 # K3[8]S @ HOME

 This repo contains my home infrastructure defined as Kubernetes manifests and other set of helper scripts deployed via FluxCD.
-It will also shortly contain a whole personal arsenal of Ansible playbooks and roles to automate my home setup.
+The underlying infrastructure is also maintained through a whole personal (still private) arsenal of Ansible playbooks and roles to automate my home setup.

-I am a firm believer in GitOps and Kubernetes as the defacto cloud orchestrator for running everything as containers.
+I am a firm believer in GitOps and Kubernetes as the defacto cloud orchestrator for running everything as containers in the private and public clouds alike.

 ## Repository structure

-The cluster breaks down all its services into **four** well-defined categories:
+The cluster components break down all its services into **four** well-defined categories:

 1. [base](./base)

 Serves as entrypoint to [FluxCD](https://fluxcd.io/docs/) thus a declaration to the other components.

-Cluster-wide [secrets](./cluster/base/cluster-secrets.yaml) and [settings](./cluster/base/cluster-settings.yaml) employed in more than one place live in [cluster-secrets.yaml] and they are leveraged in combination with [Variable Substitution features](https://fluxcd.io/docs/components/kustomize/kustomization/#variable-substitution) which emulates bash string replacements.
+Cluster-wide [secrets](./cluster/base/cluster-secrets.yaml) and [settings](./cluster/base/cluster-settings.yaml) employed in more than one place live in this category.
+They are leveraged in combination with [Flux variable substitution features](https://fluxcd.io/docs/components/kustomize/kustomization/#variable-substitution) which emulates bash string replacements as if they were executed on a terminal.

 ```sh
 ${var:=default}